ThermalSpan/pandoc-posts/website_setup.md

 ---

 # Website Setup

+## Introduction
 This post documents how my website is built and deployed.
 This document is a living document and will change as my process changes.
+I think it makes an interesting post, but it exists primarily as a reference for myself.

+The website draws material from lots of website, but the core principle is simple.
 I have several component projects that all ditto their build artifacts into a common directory.
 I then run a static site generator on that directory to produce the final website.

+The rest of the post will detail the tool and dependencies in enough detail for me (and others) to replicate the website in another environment.

 ## Tools

-You will need the following special tools in your `PATH`.

 ### Cobalt